slyovich/az-brownbag/README.md

 - Front Door (+ custom domain)
 - ACA
 - GitHub Runner
+More information on how to deploy this infrastructure is available [here](IaC/README.md).

 ## Register your AAD applications
 - App registrations (+ redirect URIs from local and distant)